 This trip is running on the following dates

 OUR CHAMONIX ACCOMMODATION

 When not climbing the mountain we know the importance of having a comfortable base.
 That's why we've chosen this mountain lodge with it's super comfortable rooms and warm atmosphere.
-The perfect spot to rest up in-between your stays in the mountain huts.
 But don't let that nice linen and chocolate on the bed win your favour just yet.
 Wait until you've experienced a good old mountain hut with its basic, but charming amenities and friendly hosts.
 We bet you go home missing the huts more!

 - + 3